Quantum channel tomography: optimal bounds and a Heisenberg-to-classical phase transition: Introduction

 \paragraph{Quantum state tomography.} Quantum state tomography (or more generally, quantum state learning~\cite{arunachalam2017guest,anshu2023survey}) is a special case of quantum channel tomography where the input dimension is $1$.
 The optimal sample complexity of $d$-dimensional rank-$r$ quantum state tomography under the trace norm error is established as $\tilde{\Theta}(dr/\varepsilon^2)$ in \cite{10.1145/2897518.2897544,Haah_2017}, and the logarithmic factor is removed only recently by \cite{scharnhorst2025optimal}.
 As noted above, quantum state tomography algorithms can be used to perform channel tomography via various reductions.
 In particular, pure state tomography \cite{CL14,KRT17,GKKT20} is a key ingredient in the optimal algorithm for unitary channel tomography in~\cite{haah2023query}.
 Moreover, using a different proof strategy, our results recover the upper bound of \cite{10.1145/2897518.2897544,Haah_2017} and the recently established lower bound of \cite{scharnhorst2025optimal} as special cases.

-\paragraph{Independent work.} Mele and Bittel~\cite{mele2025optimallearningquantumchannels} established the same upper bound $O(rd_1d_2/\varepsilon^2)$ for quantum channel tomography under diamond norm error, which is concurrent and independent to our \cref{coro-12120134}.
+\paragraph{Independent work.} Mele and Bittel~\cite{mele2025optimallearningquantumchannels} established the same upper bound $O(rd_1d_2/\varepsilon^2)$ for quantum channel tomography under diamond norm error.
+Their upper bound is concurrent and independent to Corollary 3.4 in the earlier paper~\cite{chen2025quantum}, which is subsumed by the present paper and restated here as \cref{coro-12120134}.
 They also derived an explicit and non-trivial dependence on the failure probability.
 We note that their method and ours differ substantially.
 Specifically, they obtain the upper bound through an analysis of the tomography of Choi states, which leads to an explicit tomography algorithm.
 In contrast, our approach uses the local test technique to simulate access to dilations of quantum channels, allowing us to reduce general channel tomography to a more tractable problem of isometry channel tomography.
 Moreover, we establish additional upper bounds achieving Heisenberg scaling $1/\varepsilon$ for (possibly non-unitary) channels in the boundary regime $\tau=1$.

 They also established a query lower bound.
 When the failure probability is constant, their lower bound is $\Omega\parens*{\frac{rd_1d_2}{\varepsilon^{\beta}} + \frac{m\log (3m)}{\varepsilon^2}}$ for diamond norm error $\varepsilon$, where $\beta=\frac{2rd_1d_2-d_1^2-r^2}{2(rd_1d_2-1)}$ and